OWASP/samm/v2.0/beta/core/verification/v-architecture-assessment.md

 ## Maturity 2 - Analyze the architecture against known security requirements and best practices
 ### Benefit
+This activity assures that the architecture is aligned with the security requirements and best practices.

 ### Activity
 Analyze the architecture against known security requirements and best practices.
 Security requirements, either formally identified or informally known, should be identified and collected.
 Additionally, identify and include any security assumptions upon which safe operation of the system relies.